Paris Pass or Museum Pass. Which One Suits You Best?

 - Read: Itinerary to visit Paris in 5 days

-What Paris Pass, Museum Pass and Pass Lib cards are for?
+What are the Paris Pass and Museum Pass cards for?

-These cards are passes that save you money on your trip to Paris.
-But they also serve to skip the lines, since you will have preferential access and other advantages.
+These cards are passes that help you save money on your trip to Paris.
+But they also serve to skip the queues since you will have preferential access and other advantages.

-Depending on the style of your trip and the visits you want to make, you’ll be interested to buy the complete option offered by the Paris Pass or the option of museums and monuments Paris Museum Pass.
+Depending on the style of your trip and the visits you want to make, you’ll be interested in buying the complete option offered by the Paris Pass or the option of museums and monuments, which is the Paris Museum Pass.

-On the card Paris Pass enters free admission to more than 60 attractions, monuments and art galleries. (same as the Museum Pass, I’ll detailed them below)
+The Paris Pass allows you to enter with free admission to more than 60 attractions, monuments, and art galleries. (same as the Museum Pass; I’ll detail them below)

-- Free access to 7 additional attractions: includes entrance to Monparnasse Tower, a Seine cruise and a wine tasting.
+- Free access to 7 additional attractions: includes entrance to Montparnasse Tower, a Seine cruise, and a wine tasting.

 - Free guide with more than 120 pages about Paris and its places to visit.